Check Your Application Status

 Application Received; Processing File: Your application was received and Admissions is currently verifying documents.

 Application Missing Required Documents: Your application is missing required items (i.e. personal statement, resume, character and fitness documentation, letter of recommendation, or an answer to a question within the application).
 This status also applies if your CAS (Credential Assembly Service) report from LSAC is missing.
-Note: The CAS report is not released until an LSAT score is present.
+Note: The CAS report is not released until an LSAT score and writing sample are present.

 All Required Documents Received; Awaiting Review: All required documents have been received and your application will soon be reviewed.